So you’ve settled on ham for your special meal, but have you decided on what to serve with ham?

-The veggies then slide into the oven until it reached their golden perfection.
+The veggies then slide into the oven until they reach their golden perfection.

 To make these sprouts extra fun, add chopped bacon, sweet potato cubes, onions, garlic cloves, and sprinkle on fresh chopped parsley.

-The recipe is so straightforward yet incredibly tasty when you cooked it correctly.
+The recipe is so straightforward yet incredibly tasty when you cook it correctly.